 I am a first year PhD student jointly supervised by Dr. James Lloyd-Hughes (Physics), Prof Mark Newton (Physics), and Prof Vas Stavros (Chemistry).
-The title of my PhD project is "An ultrafast shakedown of defects in diamond using intense infrared pulses", which focuses on analyzing the defects found in both natural and synthetic diamonds via ultrafast spectroscopic techniques.
+The title of my PhD project is "An ultrafast shakedown of defects in diamond using intense infrared pulses", which focuses on analysing the energy relaxation dynamics of defects found in both natural and synthetic diamonds via ultrafast spectroscopic techniques.
 These defects can lend itself to a range of applications such as: reliable identification of natural and synthetic diamonds, implementation in quantum computing, creation of highly sensitive magnetic probes, medical diagnosis, and much more.
 This project is funded by The De Beers Group and the Diamond Science and Technology CDT.

 Outside of my research I enjoy participating in a range of sports which includes basketball, bouldering, biking, and going to the gym.
 I also play the guitar and enjoy a good read in my spare time.

 MSci Physics, Imperial College London (2016-2020)

 - Final year modules: Advanced Hydrodynamics, Entrepreneurship for Physicists, Information Theory, Laser Technology, Nanotechnology in Consumer Electronics, Optical Communications, Plasmonics and Metamaterials

 - MSci project: Spectral Smoothing of Femtosecond Laser Pulses via Nonlinear Elliptical Polarisation Rotation (Supervised by Prof John W.G.
 Tisch)